The Beginner's Guide To Beard Oil

 You should leave the beard conditioner in place for three minutes so that your face and beard have time to absorb those vital nutrients.
 Next, rinse your beard thoroughly.

 Beard balm contains carrier and essential oils that make it just as effective as beard oils.
 They also contain beeswax and shea butter.
 Beard balms help treat a dry beard and is perhaps most useful in dry or cold climates.
-If you live in humid or warm weather, you may want to weigh the pros and cons of using beard oil and balm as this can feel as though it is weighing your beard down.
+If you live in humid or warm weather, you may want to weigh the pros and cons of using beard oil and balm (or perhaps, beard oil and butter) as this can feel as though it is weighing your beard down.

 Eating a rich and healthy diet comprised of fruits and vegetables will go a long way to get you on the path to growing a thick, healthy beard.
 Fruits and vegetables are packed with natural vitamins and minerals that we know not only improves the quality of facial hairs sprouting on your face, but they enhance blood flow to the region.